-A chemical exposure case involving a large corporation failing to protect employees from a known human carcinogen exposure.
+Retained to investigate a chemical exposure case involving a large corporation failing to protect employees from a known human carcinogen exposure.
 The employees were not given the proper respiratory, thus causing several employees to develop berylliosis, a serious lung disease.
 With this particular toxic material over time, lung disease can be fatal.
 Chronic disease is a condition in which the tissues of the lungs become inflamed.
 This inflammation restricted the exchange of oxygen between the lungs and the bloodstream.
 The case was settled out of court based on the findings in our report.

-A major corporation in Connecticut had leased a small parcel of its property to a small automotive repair facility.
-I was called in to conduct a complete Environmental Site Investigation.
-A Phase II Site Assessment revealed that the owner had contaminated the soil with spent oil and other hazardous fluids.
+I was called in to conduct a complete Environmental Site Investigation on a significantly large remediation project involving a corporation in Connecticut that had leased a small parcel of its property to a small automotive repair facility.
+Phase II Site Assessment revealed that the owner had contaminated the soil with spent oil and other hazardous fluids.
 The area of contamination was significantly large. oil samples revealed critical levels of TPH (160,000ppm up to 3’0 below the surface), Total metals and high levels of lead and barium.
 A Phase III remediation was conducted resulting in soil levels being substantially below required action levels.
 The case went to a hearing (which lasted less than one day) and, based on our findings and the remediation of the site, the verdict was in favor of our client.